RajNakkiran/react-samples/text-search/README.md

 ***Assuming you have already started the npm application and currently viewing it in the browser***

-Open another command window and move the ProductApp folder
+Open another command window and move to the ProductApp folder

 `cd ProductApp`

 `git checkout V1`

 ***The browser will refresh to early version that has a badly formatted list of products AND type selection box***